CtrlK

 Conciseness

 The decision trees and product index tables are useful but the product index is extremely long and largely duplicates information already in the decision trees.
-The troubleshooting section repeats the sandbox_permissions guidance from prerequisites.
+The troubleshooting section repeats the sandbox_permissions note from prerequisites.
 Some trimming would improve token efficiency.

 2 / 3